saraundre/aletheia--website/app/gallery/README.md

 3. Video plays directly on the page
 4. Click 'X' button to close video and return to thumbnail

+### Photo Interaction Flow:
+1. User sees photo with subtle hover effect
+2. Photo scales slightly on hover for enhanced interaction
+3. Photos are displayed at full quality without additional controls

+### Adding New Content:

-To add new videos:
+**To add new videos:**
 1. Update the `galleryItems` array in `app/gallery/page.tsx`
 2. Add the new video information to this README
 3. Ensure the YouTube link follows the format `https://youtu.be/{VIDEO_ID}`

+**To add new photos:**
+1. Upload photos to the appropriate subdirectory in `public/gallery/photos/`
+2. Update the `galleryItems` array in `app/gallery/page.tsx` with type: "photo"
+3. Add the new photo information to this README
+4. Ensure photos follow the naming convention and quality guidelines